 Knackered after a long flight from London into New York, I just wanted to get to the hotel and so we wasted no time in hopping into a taxi from JFK airport and headed straight for Wall Street (where the hotel was).

 We’d stayed at the hotel before and so I felt like I knew what to expect but lo and behold, for some reason, the taxi driver couldn’t get to the front of the hotel so we had to get off down the road and walk for about two minutes to get to the hotel.

-About a minute in, I kinda realised everything seemed a bit ‘different’ and my curiousity over took my tiredness and so I stopped to find out what was going on when a guy casually replied:
+About a minute in, I kinda realised everything seemed a bit ‘different’ and my curiosity overtook my tiredness and so I stopped to find out what was going on when a guy casually replied:

 The scene that was being filmed was the skateboarding bit where Ben Stiller has that fight with Adam Scott (if you haven’t seen the film yet, go see it and then that scene will make sense to you).

-The only reason we were allowed to walk on set was because we were staying at the hotel right where they were filming it on Wall Street and so we had no choice but to wander onto the movie set!
+The only reason we were allowed to walk on set was that we were staying at the hotel right where they were filming it on Wall Street and so we had no choice but to wander onto the movie set.

-N.B.: That scenes lasts a couple of minutes but it must have taken over 5 hours to shoot just that scene!
+N.B.: That scenes last a couple of minutes but it must have taken over 5 hours to shoot just that scene!
 (And even then, I have no idea if they got all that they needed or would need to re-film that scene again at a later date).